hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/508_047_brother_disciples.md

 drinking the nectar.

-"That nectar which has been obtained by churning the infinite ocean of the Vedas, into which Brahmâ, Vishnu, Shiva, and the other gods have poured their strength, which is charged with the life-essence of the Avataras — Gods Incarnate on earth — Shri Ramakrishna holds that nectar in his person, in its fullest measure!"
+"That nectar which has been obtained by churning the infinite ocean of the Vedas, into which Brahmā, Vishnu, Shiva, and the other gods have poured their strength, which is charged with the life-essence of the Avataras — Gods Incarnate on earth — Shri Ramakrishna holds that nectar in his person, in its fullest measure!"